 At Young Hip & Married, we believe that your marriage is more important than your wedding day.
 Another way we invest time in our couples is by offering relationship coaching and counselling, as well as putting on date nights for couples.

 Difference #4: Choosing who marries you

-With officiants, couples often have the opportunity to get to know them ahead of time.
+With wedding officiants, couples often have the opportunity to get to know them ahead of time.
 For starters, they can check out their officiant’s photos, bio and reviews online.

 Difference #5: Costs

-One of the big differences between a marriage commissioner and an officiant is cost.
+One of the big differences between a marriage commissioner and a wedding officiant is cost.
 On average, marriage commissioners are the cheaper option.
 Their fees are listed on the BC government website.
 However, they are able to charge for the rehearsal, any travel to the ceremony and rehearsal, as well as extra time spent on site.
-While officiants do usually cost more, many couples feel the added investment of time and personalization by their officiant is worth the cost.
+While wedding officiants do usually cost more, many couples feel the added investment of time and personalization by their officiant is worth the cost.